Like Noah Lyles, Olympians with COVID are competing in Paris. Restrictions are a thing of the past

 Noah Lyles won a bronze with the virus in front of tens of thousands of spectators, and dozens of other athletes at the Games have tested positive.
 But organizers have only issued health recommendations, and no restrictions, allowing athletes to compete if they wish and are able to.

-This comes in sharp contrast with the Tokyo Olympics in 2021, which had to be delayed by a year due to the global pandemic and were held under intense COVID-19 regulations — and no fans allowed at any events.
+This comes in sharp contrast with the Tokyo Olympics in 2021, which had to be delayed by a year because of the pandemic and were held under intense COVID-19 regulations — and no fans allowed at any events.
 Six months later, the Winter Games in Beijing had even stricter protocols because of China’s zero-tolerance policy.

-In Paris, the Olympics recall pre-COVID times.
+In Paris, the Olympics recall pre-COVID-19 times.
 French people have revived the double-cheeked greeting embrace — “la bise.”
 Fans joyfully reach out at venues to slap athletes’ hands.
-Masks are rarely seen in crowds of supporters, and people from across the world could come to France without proof of vaccines or negative virus tests.
+Masks are rarely seen in crowds of supporters, and people from across the world came to France without proof of vaccines or negative virus tests.

 The World Health Organization said earlier this week that at least 40 athletes at the Olympics had tested positive for the virus, amid growing cases worldwide.

-On Thursday night, Noah Lyles was carted off the track in a wheelchair after he finished third in the 200 meters.
-He then said he had tested positive for COVID two days before.
+On Thursday night, Lyles was carted off the track in a wheelchair after he finished third in the 200 meters.
+He then said he had tested positive for COVID-19 two days before.
+On Friday, he sported a mask while accepting his bronze medal, waving to fans while keeping a distance from the other winners.

 Last week, British star Adam Peaty tested positive less than 24 hours after claiming a swimming silver medal.
 He said he first began feeling ill a day earlier ahead of the 100-meter breaststroke final.

-The Australian delegation in Paris said five COVID-hit players on its women’s water polo team were clear to practice when they feel well enough to train.
+The Australian delegation in Paris said five COVID-19-hit players on its women’s water polo team were clear to practice when they feel well enough to train.

-COVID is no longer a global health emergency according to the WHO, and with much higher vaccination levels now than during the previous two Olympics, it is typically treated like any other respiratory illness.
-There has been a surge of COVID globally this summer, but because of vaccination and prior infection, most cases are mild unless people are over 65 or have underlying conditions.
+COVID-19 is no longer a global health emergency according to the WHO, and with much higher vaccination levels now than during the previous two Olympics, it is treated like any other respiratory illness.
+There has been a surge of COVID-19 globally this summer, but because of vaccination and prior infection, most cases are mild unless people are over 65 or have underlying conditions.

-A Paris 2024 spokesperson said organizers remind athletes of ‘’good practices” if they experience respiratory symptoms, including wearing a mask in the presence of others, limiting contacts and washing hands regularly.
-National Olympic committees and federations can add further measures, said the spokesperson, who could not be identified by name in line with the Paris 2024 organizing committee’s policies.
+Paris 2024 organizers remind athletes of “good practices” if they experience respiratory symptoms, including wearing a mask in the presence of others, limiting contacts and washing hands regularly.
+National Olympic committees and federations can add further measures.

 The Olympic Village is equipped with its own clinic offering a broad range of health care services at no cost to athletes.